Srigowri/FeatureSelectionNotes/FeatureSelectionNotes.md

 1c. **Mutual Information**

-Measure how much each independent varible (feature) depends on the dependent varible(target) and select the ones with the maximum independent gain.
+Measure how much each independent variable (feature) depends on the dependent varible(target) and select the ones with the maximum independent gain.
 If the feature and the target are independent, the information gain is 0, otherwise is a positive value.

 ```
 from sklearn.feature_selection import mutual_info_classif #discrete target